You’ll find it in everything from avocados to olive oil, and it also causes dandruff. Find out what oleic acid is and how it causes

 How to treat dandruff

-If you’re one of the 50% of people sensitive to oleic acid, the best option is to treat the symptoms to keep dandruff away.
+If you’re one of the 50% of people sensitive to oleic acid, it's better to treat the symptoms to keep dandruff away.

 That’s where anti-dandruff shampoo comes in – it tackles the irritants that cause dandruffand is proven to work on: